 - Preheat oven to 350 degrees.

-- Add the poultry seasoning, thyme, sage, salt and 1½ cups of the chicken broth and stir.
+- Next, add the poultry seasoning, thyme, sage, salt, pepper, and 1½ cups of the chicken broth and stir.
 Remove from the heat.
 In a small bowl, whisk the eggs and then stir into the onion mixture.

 - Put the dry cubed bread into a large bowl and pour the chicken broth and onion mixture over the top of the bread.
 Gently fold the ingredients together—the stuffing should be moist but there should be no standing liquid.
-If it seems a little dry, add up to ½ cup of the additional chicken broth.
+If it seems a little dry, add up to 1/2 cup additional chicken broth.

 - Spray a 9" x 13" baking dish with nonstick cooking spray, then spread the stuffing evenly over the bottom.